szymons99/GameStoreManagement/README.md

 # GameStoreManagement
- Final project made for .NET classes at university
+ Project made for .NET classes at university